Your capital is at risk

 The list of supported countries is very long and encompasses every country except the ones listed in the next section.

-BitMEX is not available to residents in the US, even though no checks are currently done.
+BitMEX is not available to residents in the US.
 Other excluded countries include Crimea, Cuba, Iran, North Korea, Quebec (Canada), Sevastopol, Syria, and Sudan.

 BitMEX offers a transparent and easy-to-understand fee structure.